-I've been using VS code for almost a year now and had watched and had read a couple vs code tricks that you could find elsewhere in the internet , And i wanted to share the tips and tricks that I had found that could help you love VS Code more.
+I’ve been using VS Code for almost a year now and have watched and read a couple of VS Code tricks that you could find elsewhere on the internet.
+I wanted to share the tips and tricks that I found that could help you love VS Code more.

 Gitlens for git integrations

-I've had this extension installed in the past but I wasn't leveraging the full potential of it.
-After spending some time learning about this extension I was blown away by what it can do, it had made my developer experience truly great as you no longer have to go into the terminal to type those git commands.
+I’ve had this extension installed in the past but I wasn’t leveraging its full potential.
+After spending some time learning about this extension, I was blown away by what it can do.
+It made my developer experience truly great since you no longer have to go into the terminal to type those git commands.

 Track recent changes